paulwarren/nzde/dict/F/README.md

 ## FoMA

 abbr.
-Federation of Maori Authorities[ORIGIN: acronym](See www.foma.co.nz)
+Federation of Maori Authorities [ORIGIN: acronym] (See www.foma.co.nz)
 > (from the website Feb 2009) FoMA in Brief - The Federation is easily New Zealand's largest Maori business network with a voluntary membership of Maori Incorporations, Maori Land Trusts, Maori Trusts Boards and Runanga, and emerging communally owned entities.
 The mission of the network is to progressively foster and promote the development, sound management and the economic advancement of Maori Authorities and in turn the wider Maori communities they benefit.

 ## Fonterra

 n.
 (Rural) the national dairy processing and marketing organisation, formed from the amalgamation of Kiwi Co-operative Dairies, New Zealand Dairy Group and the Dairy Board in 2001.
 [NZ's largest corporation].